Index

 Life Expectancy at Age 65 Years Among Local Deprivation Groups

-Life expectancy at age 65 differs among the local deprivation fifths defined on the basis of the Index of Multiple Deprivation 2019.
+Life expectancy at age 65 differs among the local deprivation tenths and fifths defined on the basis of the Index of Multiple Deprivation 2019.
 The 95% confidence intervals are shown (for more information see Confidence Intervals in the Glossary).

 Life Expectancy at Age 65 Years Among Hull’s Wards